janglerjoe-commits/offline-wikipedia-viewer/README.md

 ## Limitations

-- Text-only (images not included)
+- Text only (images not included)
-- Some complex Wikipedia formatting may not render perfectly
+- Some Wikipedia formatting may not render perfectly
 - External links require internet connection

+## PS
+- Didnt want to use huge files when the compressed file was in the 20's of gb's

 ## License